Pricing FAQs

 SparkLayer supports multiple currencies by default and you can easily configure different currencies for your customer.
 To learn more about how to set this up, please refer to our platform-specific guides:

+Yes!
 In this scenario, you may be looking to set up B2B pricing that is higher than the pricing you have set up for your regular (DTC) customers.
-Depending on the platform you are using, this may not be supported and we recommend referring to our guide below:
+With SparkLayer, you can set prices to be higher than the "retail" prices in your eCommerce platform should you require.

 SparkLayer has no built in way to automatically selection which collections (or categories) to apply B2B pricing to, however we do have a suggested workaround if this is a requirement: